"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Background

 \subsection{BLV People's Perspectives on AI Errors}

-There is growing awareness among BLV people regarding errors that result from using AI tools, leading to many creative and adaptive strategies to identify them \cite{alharbi2024misfitting, adnin2024look, penuela2024investigating, tang2025every}.
-Yet, identifying errors in some cases is still hard for BLV people.
-For example, when using a prototype object recognizer to identify common food items (e.g., soda, bags of chips, canned foods), BLV participants were only able to identify half of the object recognition errors, even with successive attempts, potentially due to objects' similarity in shape and size~\cite{hong2024understanding}.
-Moreover, most platforms provide little support for helping BLV users understand errors, such as confidence rates or multiple likely image descriptions~\cite{adnin2024look, alharbi2024misfitting}.
-In addition, perceived inaccuracy in image captioning is often amplified by external factors such as low-quality images or unreliable internet connectivity \cite{zhao2018face}.
-When users encounter delays or fail to receive meaningful responses, they may view the system as inaccurate or untrustworthy, even if the underlying AI model is functioning properly \cite{zhao2018face}.
-As more products integrate VLMs into accessibility applications for BLV people (e.g., ~\cite{chang2024worldscribe, huh2023genassist}), it is critical to understand how robust they are to issues of accuracy in everyday tasks, such as identifying household products or goods where details matter and captioning errors can affect one's health and safety.
+There is growing awareness among BLV people regarding AI tools and errors, leading to many creative and adaptive strategies to identify them \cite{alharbi2024misfitting, adnin2024look, gonzalezpenuela2024investigating, tang2025every, tang2025this}.
+Yet identifying errors can still be difficult for BLV people.
+For example, when using a prototype object recognizer to identify common food items (e.g., soda, bags of chips, canned foods), BLV participants were only able to identify half of the object recognition errors, even with successive attempts, potentially due to objects' similarity in shape and size \cite{hong2024understanding}.
+Moreover, most platforms provide little support for helping BLV users understand errors, such as confidence rates or multiple likely image descriptions \cite{adnin2024look, alharbi2024misfitting}.
+In addition, external factors, such as low-quality images or unreliable internet connectivity, often exacerbate perceived inaccuracies in image captioning \cite{zhao2018face}.
+When users encounter delays or fail to receive meaningful responses, they may view the system as inaccurate or untrustworthy, even if the underlying model is functioning properly \cite{zhao2018face}.
+As more products integrate VLMs into accessibility applications for BLV people (e.g., \cite{chang2024worldscribe, huh2023genassist}), it is critical to understand how robust they are to issues of accuracy in everyday tasks---such as identifying household products or goods---where details matter and inaccuracies can affect one's health and safety.

-\section{Study 1: Understanding Preferences and Experiences with AI-based Captioning of Product Images}
+\section{Study 1: Understanding BLV People's Preferences, Experiences, and Challenges with AI-based Captioning of Product Images}